What would be your out-of-office message for a medical leave?

-To help you know what out-of-office message is proper when you are on medical leave, we asked CEOs and business leaders this question for their best advice.
+How do you say you are on medical leave?
 From referring customers to other people to adding something witty, there are several ways to frame your out-of-office messages to properly communicate your absence on medical leave.

-Here Are Nine Tips For Out-Of-Office Messages For Medical Leave:
+Here Are Nine Answers For Out-Of-Office Messages For Medical Leave:

 - Refer Customers To Other People